ashukla21/Kovi/README.md

 - Medicines/Vaccines
 - New Technology/Start-up Companies working to fight coronavirus

-I also added two more categories of data for Kovi to learn, those being greetings and goodbyes, so the user can have a conversation with Kovi which is more human-like.
+I also added three more categories of data for Kovi to learn, those being greetings, thanks and goodbyes, so the user can have a conversation with Kovi which is more human-like.

 ## How I built it